 One family shares its story about how a small, cross-disciplinary clinic at Children's Hospital of Philadelphia has had a mighty impact on their son's quality of life.

 We were referred to CHOP's Food Allergy Bravery Clinic by our local allergist in Allentown.
-She had attended a conference led by Katherine Dahlsgaard, PhD, ABPP, director of the Food Allergy Bravery (FAB) Clinic, part of the Food Allergy Center at Children's Hospital of Philadelphia.

 After months of debating if the FAB Clinic would be effective for our son Dominic, and worth the drive and time to travel to CHOP, we finally made the decision to attend after Dominic had a panic attack at a local ice cream shop.
 Someone in front of him had ordered peanut butter ice cream and he was terrified he might accidently be exposed to peanuts – one of his worst allergens.